Greek Gospel of the Egyptians

-The Greek Gospel of the Egyptians is an early Christian religious text.
+The Greek Gospel of the Egyptians (Greek: Ἑλληνικὸν Εὐαγγέλιον τῶν Αἰγυπτίων) is an early Christian religious text.
 Its title is adopted from its opening line.

 Dating

-The Greek Gospel of the Egyptians (which is quite distinct from the later, wholly Gnostic Coptic Gospel of the Egyptians), perhaps written in the second quarter of the 2nd century, was already cited in Clement of Alexandria's miscellany, the Stromata, where quotations give us many of the brief excerpts that are all that remain; it was also mentioned by Hippolytus, who alludes to "these various changes of the soul, set forth in the Gospel entitled according to the Egyptians" and connects the Gospel of the Egyptians with the Gnostic Naassene sect.
-Later, that 4th-century collector of heresies, Epiphanius of Salamis, asserts that the Sabellians made use of this gospel; though it is unlikely that he had any firsthand information about Sabellius, who taught in the early 3rd century.
-The euphemism, the Word logos, as an appellation of the Saviour, which appears in the gospel, betokens the influence of the Gospel of John, thus suggesting a date ca. 120 – 150.
-No text for it exists outside of these testimonies.
+The Greek Gospel of the Egyptians, distinct from the later, wholly Gnostic Coptic Gospel of the Egyptians, is believed to have been written in the second quarter of the 2nd century.
+It was cited in Clement of Alexandria's work, the Stromata, where quotations provide many of the brief excerpts that are all that remain.
+Additionally, pseudo-Hippolytus mentions it in the Refutation of All Heresies, alluding to "these various changes of the soul, set forth in the Gospel entitled according to the Egyptians," and connects it with the Gnostic Naassenes.
+Later, Epiphanius of Salamis, a 4th-century collector of heresies, asserts that the Sabellians made use of this gospel, although it is unlikely he had firsthand information about Sabellius, who taught in the early 3rd century.

 Content

-From these few fragments, it is unknown how much more extensive the contents were, or what other matters they discussed, or whether the known fragments present essentially the nature of the whole entity, which is apparently a "sayings" tradition worked into the familiar formula of a duologue.
+From the few fragments, it is unknown how much more extensive the contents were, or what other matters they discussed, or whether the known fragments present essentially the nature of the whole entity, which is apparently a "sayings" tradition worked into the familiar formula of a duologue.
 Also, due to the fragmentary nature, it is unknown whether it constitutes a version of some other known text.

 The Gospel of the Egyptians was apparently read in Egyptian churches in the 2nd and 3rd centuries.